A complete observation of the Law of Nature must engage with Nature in its entirety.

 It is the attentive study of the Law of Nature on the inside and outside – in equal measure, the middle way – that is absolutely necessary.

-It must be both – each supports the other.
+It must be both – each supports and invites ‘the other’.

-Can the Law of Nature be truly understood and embodied without tuning into a little guidance from Mother Nature herself?
+Can the Law of Nature be truly understood and embodied without tuning into – and participating with – guidance manifest in Mother Nature herself?

 Conversing with Nature

-There are just as many insights about one’s self which can be elicited by the watchful contemplation of Nature.
+There are many insights about one’s self which can be elicited by the watchful contemplation of Nature.
 Nature can be the mirror of the psyche and can cast up telling reflections of who we are and where we are in life.
-Ancient philosophers (e.g. Anaxagoras, Plato), modern phenomenologists (e.g. Goethe, Merleau-Ponty) and ground-breaking physicists (Max-Planck, Wheeler, Einstein) all shared the wisdom – cultivated through experience – to truly know that we are not just mere observers of Nature.
-Buddha must have known the same.
+Ancient philosophers (e.g. Anaxagoras, Plato), modern phenomenologists (e.g. Goethe, Merleau-Ponty) and ground-breaking physicists (Newton, Max-Planck, Wheeler, Einstein) all shared the wisdom – cultivated through experience – to truly know that we are not just mere observers of Nature, but active participants.

 “The world is wholly inside, and I am wholly outside of myself” ~ Merleau-Ponty

 In understanding impermanence, Vipassana also invites one to transcend ego and be ownerless of their experiences (Anattā: “no me, no I, no mine”).
 Similarly, Nature can serve as the “The Great Leveller” – reigning in the human ego to be redefined and rediscovered as belonging in relation with this perennial earthly ‘other’.
-Studies on wilderness experiences show that participants experience “diminishment” – in the face of Nature’s grandeur, the concept of “I” gradually assumes much less importance.2
+Studies on awe and wilderness show that participants experience “diminishment” or “small self” – in the face of Nature’s grandeur, the concept of “I” assumes much less import and one feels more altruistic, generous and a natural part of the greater community of life.3

-As Siddhartha approached his moment of enlightenment under the Bodhi tree, it is said that Mara, the evil one, tried to prevent this great occurrence.
+And as Buddha approached his moment of enlightenment under the Bodhi tree, it is said that Mara, the evil one, tried to prevent this great occurrence.
 He tried to frighten him with storms and demon armies but Siddhartha remained calm.
-Mara then sent his three beautiful daughters to seduce him but Buddha remained unfazed.
+Mara then sent his three beautiful daughters to seduce him but he still remained unfazed.
 Finally, Mara tried to trap Siddhartha in his own ego by appealing to his pride.
-This, too, failed.3
+This, too, failed.4

 Having conquered all temptations, Siddhartha touched the ground with one hand and asked the Earth to be his witness.